heyman/jquery-draggable-touch/README.rst

 jQuery Draggable Touch
 ======================

-Make HTML elements draggable.
+Make HTML elements draggable, and supports multi touch.
 Main implementation uses touch events, but the plugin also has a fallback that uses mouse events.

 The main reason that this plugin exist is that there are currently no good jQuery plugin for making elements draggable, that has touch devices